DorAvissar/JiraJenkinsIntegration/readme.md

    note that the  initial Jenkins admin password is located in "/var/jenkins_home/secrets/initialAdminPassword"

 3. **Jira and Jenkins Integration**
-   - Download the Jira plugin in Jenkins (jira integration, jira issue  updater, jira plugin)
+   - Download the Jira plugin in Jenkins (jira integration, jira issue updater, jira plugin, jira pipeline steps)
    - Configure Jira authentication in Jenkins using a username and password.
    - Create a Jira site and verify the connection.